wilkinsonmatt/National-Park-API/README.md

 ![photo by Hendrik Cornelissen](img/6.jpg)

-#### A locally hosted API conating all 63 of the national parks in the United States.
+#### A locally hosted API containing all 63 of the national parks in the United States.
 The API lists the name, state, and year it was founded.

 ## Technologies Used